USD College of Arts & Sciences:

 in conjunction with the South Dakota Shakespeare Festival

 Prentis Park, Vermillion SD

-All you need is a picnic blanket, lawn chairs and your curiosity for this lively, free conversation.
+All you need is a picnic blanket or lawn chair and your curiosity for this lively, free event.

 About the Presenters

 Dr. Bruce Brandt is Professor Emeritus of English at South Dakota State University, where he taught Shakespeare and other classes in Early Modern literature.
 His research focuses especially on the drama of Christopher Marlowe.
 Recent publications include essays on Marlowe's Hero and Leander and Shakespeare's The Taming of the Shrew.

 Dr. Darlene Farabee is associate professor and chair of the English department at the University of South Dakota.
 She is the author of Shakespeare’s Staged Spaces and Playgoers’ Perceptions (Palgrave 2014) and a co-editor and contributor to Early Modern Drama in Performance (2015).
 Farabee has published essays on a range of early modern texts from Christopher Marlowe’s plays to Milton’s Paradise Lost.

 Dr. Jillian Linster teaches in the English department at the University of South Dakota.
 Her scholarly research focuses on the intersection of medicine and literature in the early modern era.
 She is currently at work on a monograph about seventeenth-century physician Helkiah Crooke and his anatomy manual, Mikrokosmographia, the first medical book to describe the female reproductive system in English.